Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal4.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* How will the Raspberry Pi handle crowd surges and simultaneous entries/exits?

 * question 2

+* What software or algorithms will we use for accurate people detection and direction counting?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Using Raspberry Pi's for people counting is a cost-effective, flexible and scalable solution for monitoring visitor flow, they can integrate with a variety of sensors, including cameras, infrared break-beams, and Time-of-Flight sensors, making them adaptable to different entrance layouts and lighting conditions.
+With IoT connectivity, data can be sent in real-time to dashboards or cloud systems, enabling occupancy tracking, crowd management, and analytic that support operational efficiency and visitor experience.